tekolujoe/Predictive-Modelling-for-Agriculture-Using-Machine-Learning/README.md

 learning approach is required to develop very good models capable of accurately predicting the optimal crop based on soil characteristics.

+This project is submitted to the University of Essex as part of MA336 (**Artificial intelligence and machine learning with applications**) Coursework

 **Problem Statement**
 This project aims to build and compare multiple classification algorithms to predict crop types using soil metrics and providing farmers with efficient decision-making tools for